-Since most standard homeowners insurance policies do not cover flooding, it’s important to consider purchasing separate protection against flood and rising water caused by hurricanes, tropical storms, heavy rains and other causes.
+Since most standard homeowners insurance policies do not cover flooding, it’s important to consider purchasing separate protection against flood and rising water caused by hurricanes, tropical storms, and just heavy rains.

 In 1968, Congress created the National Flood Insurance Program (NFIP) to help provide a means for property owners to financially protect themselves.
-The NFIP offers flood insurance to homeowners, renters, and business owners if their community participates in the NFIP.
+The NFIP offers flood insurance to homeowners, renters, and business owners where the community participates in the NFIP.
 Participating communities agree to adopt and enforce ordinances that meet or exceed FEMA requirements to reduce the risk of flooding.
-Find out more about the NFIP and how it can help you protect yourself.

 [NOTE: For vehicles - flooding protection falls under OTC (Other Than Collision or Comprehensive coverage).
 Whether parked or driving into high water, protecting the vehicle against flood and weather damage is important.]